dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_uses.md

 - *Uses*: **question**
 - *Is used by*: **discussion**, **question**

 *There's a cyclic uses-dependency between this module and the **question** module.
-Please refer to the **Rationale's section 1.** below for reasoning on possible future considerations/solutions in the optics of Domain Driven Design.*
+Please refer to the **Rationale's section 1.** below for reasoning on possible considerations/solutions in the optics of Domain Driven Design.*

 ### <span style="color:#0080ff">auth</span>
 - *Uses*: -